sdpa-python/sdpa-python.github.io/docs/formats/index.md

 The SeDuMi form is the special case of the above in which the cone `J` is the zero cone (and it's dual $$J^*$$ is the Euclidean space).
 The constraint $$Ax-b \succeq_J 0$$ then becomes $$Ax-b=0$$ and $$y$$ becomes a free variable, making $$y \succeq_{J^*} 0$$ a redundant constraint.

-Internally, SDPAP will check if `J` is the zero cone.
+Internally, this Python wrapper will check if `J` is the zero cone.
 If it's not, it will transform the other variables such that `J` becomes the zero cone.
-Interally, SDPA always solves the problem in SeDuMi format.
+Internally, SDPA always solves the problem in SeDuMi format.

-After reading the problem data from a CLP file, and before calling the SDPA solver code, SDPAP will convert the CLP format into SeDuMi dual ($$\mathcal{D}$$) problem format using a function named `clp_toLMI`.
+After reading the problem data from a CLP file, and before calling the SDPA solver code, this wrapper will convert the CLP format into SeDuMi dual ($$\mathcal{D}$$) problem format using a function named `clp_toLMI`.
 This conversion involves getting rid of `J` to comply with the SeDuMi format (the structures `A`, `b`, `c` and `K` are adjusted accordingly).

-An unimplemented function `clp_toEQ` is present in SDPAP code which is meant to convert CLP format to SeDuMi primal ($$\mathcal{P}$$) problem format.
+An unimplemented function `clp_toEQ` is present in the code which is meant to convert CLP format to SeDuMi primal ($$\mathcal{P}$$) problem format.
 It's not yet implemented, but we hope to fix that soon.